neptune-ai/docs/docs/learn-about-neptune/ui.rst

       :alt: Compare experiments table

 - **Overlaid charts**: In the comparison view, all metrics with the same name are placed on a single chart with one curve per experiment.
-The rich and customizable legend lets you display additional information.
+The customizable legend lets you select additional metrics and/or parameters to display.
+When hovering withe the mouse over a particular area, the values for the selected metrics are displayed below:

    .. image:: /_static/images/core-concepts/charts_legend.png
       :target: /_static/images/core-concepts/charts_legend.png
       :alt: Charts legend
-      :width: 200
+      :width: 600

 - **Interactive comparison table**: Below the charts, details of the experiments being compared are shown in table form.
 Each column represents one experiment and each row represents a single property and the data associated with it.

    .. image:: /_static/images/core-concepts/compare_experiments.png
       :target: /_static/images/core-concepts/compare_experiments.png
       :alt: Compare experiments table
+      :width: 600

-Single experiment view
+Single Experiment View
 ----------------------
 Click a line in the experiments table to see details of that experiment.